HOW TO LAUNCH AN EDTECH COMPANY?

 Conclusion

-Finally, we can conclude that by following these steps, you may have a smooth start for your business.
+Finally, we can conclude that by following these steps on how to start EdTech business, you may have a smooth start for your business.
 However, we should all keep in mind that consistency is essential for any business to improve.
 Any business may succeed with careful planning and strategy, and this is also true for EdTech.

 Structure